hcsfred/adventofcode-2018/README.md

 ## Advent of Code
-An incomplete collection of solutions for the  challenges provided by [Advent of Code](https://adventofcode.com/)
+An incomplete collection of unpolished solutions for the  challenges provided by [Advent of Code](https://adventofcode.com/)

 ### Index
 <details>